BlckqPlugins/BuycraftX-Nukkit/README.md

 # BuycraftX

-BuycraftX is the official plugin for the [Buycraft](https://www.buycraft.net) webstore solution for Minecraft servers.
+This is an unofficial BuycraftX plugin for the [Buycraft](https://www.buycraft.net) webstore solution for Minecraft servers.

 ## The major differences